Browser extension · v0.6.0 · Now on the Chrome Web Store

 Four pillars

-Four keystrokes.
+Four moves.
 Zero folders.
 A memory layer that earns its place because it solves a wound, not a feature gap.

 ⌘⇧L